An organization’s greatest danger is failure to change in time. At some point, it’s simply too late to learn, adapt, and evolve.

 In a world of uncertainty and constant change, it is critical to know what doesn’t change.
 Your purpose in life and as an organization should be anchored.
 For leaders of faith, we know that our God and the gospel are unchangeable.
 We know that because of our faith, we can face the future with confidence because our confidence is set on Christ the “author and finisher of our faith” (Hebrews 12:2).

 Congratulations, you are the leader God has chosen to lead in this time of great change.
 Your family, your church, and your team need you to lead with courage and conviction, embracing change with confidence in the future with a steadfast focus on your purpose.
 Don’t hold onto the wrong things.
-Be willing to let them go, even your past successes, so you can live out your purpose.Developing the skills to change could be what transforms your organization or team from life… Click To Tweet
+Be willing to let them go, even your past successes, so you can live out your purpose.Developing the skills to change could be what transforms your organization or team from life support to thriving.
+Click To Tweet